 with

 The first term in the above equation can be neglected for large $\chi$.
-We find the value of $\theta$ and $\phi$ such that the second term in the RHS is maximal.
+We find the value of $\theta$ and $\phi$ such that the second term on the right-hand side is maximal.
 If the condition is satisfied for this maximal value, then it can be satisfied for any value of $\theta$ and $\phi$.
-Here, we are minimizing the given function below (Refer to appendix \ref{a:alphacon}):
+Here, we are minimizing the given function below (Refer to Appendix \ref{a:alphacon}),